Toxicology TestsSkip to the navigation

-- Test for drug use in the workplace, especially for people who are involved with public safety, such as bus drivers or child care workers.
-A toxicology test may also be a normal part of the application procedure for some jobs.
-This may be done on either a blood or urine sample.
+- Check for drug use in the workplace.
+Testing is common for people who work in public safety, such as bus drivers or child care workers.
+Some jobs require a tox screen as part of the hiring process.

-You will need to sign a consent form that says you understand the risks of the toxicology testing and agree to have it done.
-If you are a student involved in competitive extracurricular activities, your parents may also need to sign a consent form before you can be tested.
+You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.
+If you are a student, your parents may also need to sign a consent form before you can be tested.

 The health professional taking a sample of your blood will:

 - Wrap an elastic band around your upper arm to stop the flow of blood.
 This makes the veins below the band larger so it is easier to put a needle into the vein.

 - Put the needle into the vein.
 More than one needle stick may be needed.

 - Attach a tube to the needle to fill it with blood.

 - Remove the band from your arm when enough blood is collected.

 - Put a gauze pad or cotton ball over the needle site as the needle is removed.

 - Put pressure on the site and then put on a bandage.